Home Depot: Marketing

 The Home Depot announced the new slogan "How Doers Get More Done" on December 5, 2019, replacing the previous slogan "More saving.
 More doing." which was introduced in the March 18, 2009, circular, replacing "You can do it.
 We can help." which had been used since 2003.
 Other slogans used in the past 25 years include "The Home Depot, Low prices are just the beginning" in the early 1990s and "When you're at the Home Depot, You'll feel right at home" in the late 1990s and "The Home Depot: First In Home Improvement!" from 1999 to 2003.

-US Stores division
+U.S. Stores division

-Long-time employee Marc Powers became the head of Home Depot's US stores division in 2014.
+Long-time employee Marc Powers became the head of Home Depot's U.S. stores division in 2014.
 He took the place of Marvin Ellison, who left to become the chief executive of J.C.
 Penney.
 In January 2016, Home Depot announced the departure of Powers as division head, to be replaced by another veteran employee, Ann-Marie Campbell, one of Powers' deputies.
 The change in leadership is effective as of February 1, 2016.
 Ms. Campbell has been employed by Home Depot for over 30 years, beginning as a cashier in a branch in South Florida.
 Her most recent role was as president of Home Depot's Southern division.